At a recent job interview, I was thrown a curveball of a question: “Who are your favorite nonfiction and fiction writers?”

 Pressler’s most recent work for The Cut, New York‘s online women’s vertical, is a riveting story about a grifter named Anna Delvey, who cons her way into the semi-elite circles of Manhattan’s Upper East Side.
 While the subject herself is compelling, it is Pressler’s precise delivery that sells the story.
 Through a series of detail-filled retellings, I slowly built a grasp of who Delvey is and why she did what she did.
 At the beginning of the piece, I had no idea what Delvey is up to, and I wasn’t quite sure why I should care.
 Yet little by little, Pressler convinced me that this woman’s story was intriguing and unlike any other I had read before, even in my wildest fiction fantasies.

 Unlike Nguyen’s work, Pressler’s story was semi-chronological, pinpointing the moment that Delvey first step foot in the hotel lobby that would come to be her home and ending with her surprising fall from grace.
 But even in the vivid descriptions of Supreme clothing and facials that cost more than three quarters’ of textbooks, I found purpose in every sentence Pressler cranked out.
-I rallied against the overuse of quotes in a podcast with fellow Professional Writing – Editing minor Jeremy Levine, and yet Pressler flipped my beliefs upside down by proving that every quote is a brushstroke in a painted portrayal of Delvey’s life.
+I rallied against the overuse of quotes in a podcast with a classmate, and yet Pressler flipped my beliefs upside down by proving that every quote is a brushstroke in a painted portrayal of Delvey’s life.
 The story hovers around 7,800 words of pure narrative.

 It’s funny to me that I like Nguyen’s and Pressler’s writing styles so much.
 As a journalist, I pride myself on writing succinct, clean copy.
 The most important point comes first.
 The quotes are for colorful enrichment.
 If it isn’t necessary to the readers’ understanding of the issue, it doesn’t belong.